bonsaipropaganda/pass-the-game-jam-2024/2_docs/README_FIRST.md

 This document aims to help you get started more quickly Please try to update it when you make relevant changes

+## Day 19 NOTES (Fusion)
+Bugs found:

+- Knight jump into top right corner of starting room takes you to another room.
+	This happens in other levels, when near the door, I think it might happen when the knight can move to the door.

+- Bishop and rook (and others probably) can go through walls

+- Cannot open chest with knight

 #---------------------------------------------------------------------------------------------------
 ## DAY 14 NOTES (Geazas)
 #---------------------------------------------------------------------------------------------------